State removes fiscal monitor from Pleasantville School District

 An example of the instability was the disagreements the district had about hiring teachers in the beginning of the school year.
 Sanchez said the state monitor was able to overturn the deadlocked school board and allow them to begin hiring.

-The district has had a school monitor officially since 2007 when John J. Deserable was appointed to the position by former Gov. Jon Corzine and Commissioner of Education Lucille Davy.
+The district has had a school monitor since 2007, when John J. Deserable was appointed to the position by then-Gov. Jon S. Corzine and Education Commissioner Lucille Davy.

+PLESANTVILLE — The local Board of Education has approved its $100.8 million budget for the 2…

 The appointment was made as part of Corzine and Davy's initiative to "hold school district officials accountable for their decisions regarding the use of public funds and to ensure that state school aid is spent efficiently and effectively."

-The state was concerned about certain things found in the district's audit including: bank accounts and the general ledger not being properly reconciled; inadequate recordkeeping; The Board of Education was not receiving accurate financial information for financial planning; expenditures were not being made in accordance with state requirements and district policies, and records were not maintained for certain expenditures; purchasing systems were inadequate and lacked in controls; budget transfers were made without proper authorization; and the treasurer and board secretary reports were not presented to the board in a timely manner.
+The state was also concerned about bank accounts and the general ledger not being properly reconciled, inadequate recordkeeping, inadequate purchasing systems that lacked controls, budget transfers that were made without proper authorization, and the treasurer and board secretary reports that were not presented to the board in a timely manner.

+Rush was appointed as a second monitor in 2019 due to infighting on the school board over procedures and personalities.

 Contact Molly Shelly: